LimaFelipeGS/CurrencyConverter/README.en.md

 ## API Key

-Use your own API Key o run the application following these steps:
+Use your own API Key to run the application following these steps:
 - Visit [FreeCurrencyAPI](https://freecurrencyapi.com/)
 - Create your own account for free
 - Copy the API Key that will be generated automatically